 Romantic Things to Do in the French Quarter

 While many honeymooners who aren’t interested in a party may be tempted to avoid the French Quarter, there are plenty of romantic things for honeymooners to do in this beautiful part of the city

-- An elegant dinner: You can’t go wrong with an elegant dinner on your honeymoon.
-The Courtyard tables at Broussard’s provide an old world glamour feel while the spicy food at Bayona is excellent.
+You can’t go wrong with a sophisticated dinner on your honeymoon, and the French Quarter, home to many of the city’s oldest restaurants, is one of the best places to dine in style.
+The courtyard tables at Broussard’s provide an old world glamour feel while the spicy food at Bayona is excellent.
 If you’re really looking for exclusivity, seclusion and romance, you can’t do better than booking a private room at Antoine’s.
-But it’s hard to go wrong hitting an oyster bar and truly getting in the New Orleans spirit.
-Bourbon House has a wonderful couples friendly bar for just that.

-- Horse drawn carriage ride: The famous carriages that can be found lining up in front of Jackson Square are actually pulled by mules and offer a private tour of the district’s breathtaking architecture.
+The famous carriages that can be found lining up in front of Jackson Square are actually pulled by mules, who handle the city’s head and humidity better.
+But they offer a private tour of the district’s breathtaking architecture.
 Each carriage driver is a licensed tour guide and it’s the perfect place to snuggle up with your new spouse.

 Le Pavillon Hotel

 The reimagined Le Pavillon Hotel in New Orleans is glamorous and grand.
 The property boasts 226 newly reinvented guest rooms and eclectic suites, a newly designed lobby bar, and signature restaurant, Bijoux.
 The historic hotel also draws honeymooning couples in with their intimate rooftop pool, and their seven one-of-a-kind suites inspired by the rich history of the vibrant city.
 If you’re looking for history, style, class and a beautiful place to relax on your honeymoon, you can’t do better than Le Pavillon.